Gregory B. Craig: Early life and education

 Craig was born in Norfolk, Virginia, on March 4, 1945.
 Craig's father, William Gregory Craig (1914–2005), was a Navy officer who served in World War II and after the war served as chancellor of the Vermont State Colleges system (1973–1976), chancellor of the California Community College system (1977–1980), and president of the Monterey Institute (1980–1988).
 The elder Craig unsuccessfully sought the Republican nomination for Governor of Vermont.
 The younger considers Vermont his home state; he grew up as one of four boys in Middlebury, Vermont.
 He spent some of his early years in Palo Alto, California.

 Craig attended Phillips Exeter Academy in New Hampshire.
 He then attended Harvard University, graduating with an A.B. in 1967.
 At Harvard, Craig sang with the Krokodiloes, Harvard's oldest all-male a cappella group.
 Craig graduated Phi Beta Kappa with a concentration in history.
 His senior thesis was on Upton Sinclair's campaigns during the Great Depression.
 Craig was elected chairman of the Harvard Undergraduate Council during his senior year.
 During his time at Harvard, Craig became familiar with prominent faculty members, including Henry Kissinger.
 During this period, Craig registered black voters in Mississippi, tutored children in Harlem, and "became Harvard's most widely quoted student leader in opposition to the Vietnam War."

-Craig considered claiming conscientious objector status to avoid the Vietnam-era draft, but he eventually submitted himself to the Exeter, New Hampshire draft board; he said that "I thought it was the only honorable thing to do."
+Craig considered claiming conscientious objector status to avoid the Vietnam-era draft, but he eventually submitted himself to the Exeter, New Hampshire, draft board, saying that "I thought it was the only honorable thing to do."
 Craig received a medical deferment for a shoulder injury.
 Craig earned a Lionel de Jersey Harvard Fellowship to study at Cambridge University in England, where he received a master's degree in historical studies in 1968.

 After returning to United States, Craig attended Yale Law School, where he was a member of the same class as Bill Clinton, Hillary Rodham, and David E. Kendall.
 In the fall of 1971, Craig sublet his apartment in New Haven to Rodham and Clinton for $75 a month.
 Craig received his J.D. degree from Yale Law School in 1972.
 After graduating, Craig, along with Kendall, took a job at the law firm of Williams & Connolly.